-We looked earlier at how you can change the fonts and colour scheme of your website with a few simple clicks.
-However, if design isn’t your forte, then Dash comes with a preset that adjusts the fonts and colours for you.
+We looked earlier at how you can change your website's fonts and colour scheme with a few simple clicks.
+However, if design isn’t your forte, Dash comes with a preset that adjusts the fonts and colours for you.

-The elements of the preset are designed to be complementary to each other and provide your website with a clean, professional look.
+The preset elements are designed to complement each other and provide your website with a clean, professional look.

 Steps to Change Website Preset

 1. In Site Builder, click on Design in the left sidebar.

 2. Click on the cog in the top right corner of the design window.

 3. Select a theme preset from the drop-down menu.

 4. Uncheck any of the three preset update options if you don't wish to apply the change.
 These are Colours, Fonts & Custom Settings.

 5. Click Update .